geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Great.
 Yeah, I think someone asked the pitcher.

 ##### **Geohot** [[00:01:43](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=103)]
 Oh, will the Reds be back in stock anytime soon?
 Yeah, we need to focus on TinyGrad.
 I don't care about this.
-We got someone who wants to buy Tinybox Pros too.
-We also have Tinybox Pros.
+We got someone who wants to buy TinyBox Pros too.
+We also have TinyBox Pros.
 They're eight 5090s.
 We're going to sell them for $50,000.
 Five-year rack mountable.
 Rack mountable workstation.
 Yeah, rack mountable workstation.
 That's the term we should use.

 ##### **Chenyu** [[00:02:11](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=131)]
 Is it data center certified?